remarcmij/promise-demo/README.md

 #### `node 2-async-chain 2`

-A promise chain that consumes a promise that is resolved some time later.
+A promise chain that consumes a promise that is resolved after two seconds.

 ```text
 <<< main starting >>>